-Energy Revolution invests donations in sustainable energy initiatives to replace dirty, non-renewable forms of energy such as oil with sustainable, clean energy solutions such as wind and solar energy.
-In doing so, festivals and festival-goers can turn their fossil fuel travel miles into clean energy, and help keep the party going forever.
+Energy Revolution invests donations in sustainable energy initiatives to replace non-renewable forms of energy such as oil with sustainable, clean energy solutions such as wind and solar energy.
+In doing so, festivals, festival-goers, suppliers and artists can turn their fossil fuel travel miles into clean energy.

 Community Wind Turbine at Alvington Court

 Balancing donations from 2017 have been invested in a community owned wind turbine in the Forest of Dean.
 The project, Resilient Energy Alvington Court Renewables (REACR) supplies clean electricity to the local community, helping to cut fuel poverty and avoiding the carbon-intensive burning of fossil fuels.
 The project also offers a fund to support local projects that are working to build community resilience, especially around reducing fuel poverty through energy efficiency and energy education.

 The 500KW wind turbine in Alvington creates 1,550 MWh per year, powering 350 local homes with clean electricity and saving 731 tonnes of CO2 each year.
 The turbine is owned by a Community Benefit Society committed to making a positive difference locally in addition to the environmental benefits directly associated with the generation of renewable energy.
 REACR invest surplus from the operations of the turbine in a community fund, which supports local projects.

 Balancing donations from 2017 went to fund two further energy projects through Abundance Investments: Ecossol; which helps fund the installation of solar PV systems on the rooftops of homeowners wanting to go green; and Alternative Energy Developments, which provides biomass heating systems for charity-owned outdoor adventure centres in Scotland.